woodpecker-ci/woodpecker/docs/docs/20-usage/20-index.md

 In the above example, the `frontend` and `backend` steps are executed in parallel.
 The pipeline runner will not execute the `publish` step until the group completes.

-## Conditional Pipeline Execution
+## `branches`

-Woodpecker supports defining conditional pipelines to skip commits based on the target branch.
+Woodpecker gives the ability to skip commits based on the target branch.
 If the branch matches the `branches:` block the pipeline is executed, otherwise it is skipped.

 Example skipping a commit when the target branch is not master: